ledgerloops/braided-snap/README.md

 * but in alphabetical order by account name, so they two servers will label versions in the same way (see https://github.com/ledgerloops/braided-snap/issues/2)
 * just posting transactions makes it all very easy - no need to do patches on account balance etc.
 * the POST messages don't actually use Braid, only the `GET /` does (you can do a normal GET of the ledger state, or subscribe to it)
+* the merge sort of happens because the version number structure follows the network structure.
+The version is like a vector clock.
+Not sure if this is good or bad.
 * I <3 Braid, so much fun!
-Looking forward to chatting more about this at [P4P Unconference 2024](https://offline.place/events/2024/05/24/p4p-unconference/)!
+Looking forward to chatting more about this at [P4P Unconference 2024](https://offline.place/events/2024/05/24/p4p-unconference/).